 15 Heroic Facts About Florence Nightingale

 Venerated as the "founder of modern nursing," Florence Nightingale—who was born in Florence, Italy on May 12, 1820—left a revolutionary mark on sanitation, healthcare, and even statistics.
-Today, on the anniversary of her birth, is the perfect time to celebrate her extraordinary life—one that saved countless others.

 Nursing didn't garner much respect back in 1837.
 Generally, it was associated with low social status and rampant alcoholism.
 Lousy wages also forced many women who entered the field to make ends meet by engaging in a bit of prostitution on the side.
 So, when 16-year-old Nightingale announced that she felt "called" to become a nurse, her parents weren’t thrilled.
 But their determined daughter’s mind was made up and, in 1850, she finally started learning the craft.
 Three years later, Nightingale became the superintendent of a London-based women’s hospital.